Linguistic areas of the Americas: Great Basin

 However, the validity of this linguistic area is doubtful, as pointed out by Jacobsen (1986), since many traits of the Great Basin area are also common to California languages.
 It may be an extension of the Northern California linguistic area.

 Southern California–Western Arizona

 This linguistic area has been demonstrated in Hinton (1991).
-Languages are Yuman, Cupan (Uto-Aztecan), less extensively Takic and (Uto-Aztecan).
+Languages are Yuman, Cupan (Uto-Aztecan), and less extensively Takic (Uto-Aztecan).
 Shared traits include: